 The federal government provides some important bankruptcy exemptions for veterans that are available in conjunction with state benefits.
 These bankruptcy exemptions help veterans protect the benefits given to them by the federal government for their military service.
 A veteran filing for bankruptcy may be allowed to retain a variety of different types of assets or property.

-To learn more about the bankruptcy exemptions available for veterans, contact the Birmingham bankruptcy attorneys of Greenway Bankruptcy Law, LLC., at (205) 324-4000 today.
+To learn more about the bankruptcy exemptions available for veterans, contact the Birmingham bankruptcy attorneys of [firm-name], at [phone-number] today.